rails/rails/guides/source/getting_started.md

 controller parameters to your model in one shot makes the programmer's job easier, but this convenience also allows malicious use.
-What if a request to the server was crafted to look like a new article form submit but also included extra fields with values that violated your applications integrity?
+What if a request to the server was crafted to look like a new article form submit but also included extra fields with values that violated your application's integrity?
 They would be 'mass assigned' into your model and then into the database along with the good stuff - potentially breaking your application or worse.